The largest of the Ionian islands offers endless exploration.

 Time spent waiting to board will fly by when you choose to depart from Birmingham Airport.
 With our central location, brilliant facilities and top customer service, you won’t want to fly from anywhere else.

 It’s easy to get to Birmingham Airport, whether you drive or take public or private transport.
 Driving to the airport is probably the most convenient option for most, as it gives you a door-to-door service and your own space.
 We have seven car parks on-site, all within walking distance of the airport terminal or accessible via a free shuttle bus.
 If you’d rather take public transport, there are plenty of options to choose from.
-Birmingham International train station is just outside the airport, with the free and frequent Air-Rail taking passengers to the terminal in just two minutes.
+Birmingham International train station is just outside the airport, with the free and frequent Air-Rail taking passengers to the terminal in and just minutes away.
 You can also find public buses and coaches that travel from all over the country and drop you right at the airport.

 Once you’ve had something to eat, it’s time to hit the shops, and we’ve got plenty to choose from.
-Whether you need last-minute health and beauty essentials from Boots or something electrical from Dixons Travel, you’ll leave Birmingham fully prepped for your time away.
+Whether you need last-minute health and beauty essentials from Boots or something electrical from Dixons InMotion, you’ll leave Birmingham fully prepped for your time away.

 To find out about our other services, head to our terminal facilities page.